 Kansas State University offers a bachelor’s degree in Technology Management program that can be completed 100% online.
-Kansas State University’s best online engineering management degree requires students to finish a minimum of 121 baccalaureate credit hours in classes that include managerial and project economics, applied operations management, foundations of business law, managerial economics for project management, management with information technology, and supervisory management, plus an engineering management capstone project and internship (domestic or international), to name a few.
+Kansas State University’s engineering management degree requires students to finish a minimum of 121 baccalaureate credit hours in classes that include managerial and project economics, applied operations management, foundations of business law, managerial economics for project management, management with information technology, and supervisory management, plus an engineering management program capstone project and internship (domestic or international), to name a few.

 What We Like: KSU is organized into nine colleges/schools which serve students

 Utah Valley University offers a BS in Technology Management that is ranked among the most innovative, affordable, and best online engineering management degree programs in Utah.
 More than one-quarter of UVU’s students are 25 years or older, with more than 1/3 of UVU’s students being the first in their families to attend college.
 UVU allows for up to 45 technical credits if earned in an AAS or AS degree program that is both regionally accredited and from a technical area that has been approved by Utah Valley University.

 Founded in 1941 as a vocational school, Utah Valley University is a member of the state’s university system that gained university status in 2008 after operating as a college for decades.
 The Orem location and online platform serve nearly 42,000 students each year.

 What We Like: Utah Valley University’s library is recognized to be Utah’s greenest building that is state-owned.

 Saint Leo University offers a BA of Business Administration in Technology Management that is considered among the best online engineering management degree programs in Florida.
 Although not required, Saint Leo University encourages qualified students to complete an internship on engineering projects.
 The degree requires 120 semester units in classes like essential business skills, management of human resources, organizational behavior and development, project management, systems engineering, engineering administration, and strategic management, to name a few.